microsoft/TypeScript/CONTRIBUTING.md

 ### Using local builds

 Run `gulp` to build a version of the compiler/language service that reflects changes you've made.
 You can then run `node <repo-root>/built/local/tsc.js` in place of `tsc` in your project.
 For example, to run `tsc --watch` from within the root of the repository on a file called `test.ts`, you can run `node ./built/local/tsc.js --watch test.ts`.

-### Using a development container

-This repository includes a [development container](https://code.visualstudio.com/docs/remote/containers) that you can use to quickly create an isolated development environment with all the tools you need to start working on TypeScript.
-To get started with a dev container and VS Code, either:

-- Clone the TypeScript repository locally and use the `Open Folder in Container` command.
-- Use the `Clone Repository in Container Volume` command to clone the TypeScript repository into a new container.

 ## Contributing bug fixes